-Acorns makes it easy to find money to invest thanks to online shopping partners as well as the option to round up your debit card purchases.
+The platform makes it easy to find money to invest thanks to online shopping partners as well as the option to round up your debit card purchases.
 You can also open an online checking account and create investment accounts for your children.

 What is Acorns?

-You can buy fractional shares of the same index funds that other online brokers require you to buy an entire share of to invest.
+Like other investing apps, the app lets customers buy fractional shares of the same index funds that other online brokers require you to buy an entire share of to invest.

 For example, Vanguard requires you to buy whole shares of the same ETFs Acorns offers.
-Some of these Vanguard ETFs can cost over $150 per share!
+Some of these Vanguard ETFs can cost over $150 per share.